 The Israel Arts and Science Academy (IASA)

-The Israel Arts and Sciences Academy (IASA) is Israel's first and only residential high school designed specifically for excellent students of extraordinary potential.
+The Israel Arts and Sciences Academy (IASA) is Israel's first and only residential high school designed specifically for gifted students.
 Established on the three pillars of excellence, leadership, and community service, IASA offers demanding academic studies, a rich and supportive community life, and holistic character development for leadership and civic responsibility.

 IASA's beautiful green Schusterman Campus is an ideal location for talented, motivated young people to develop into the leaders of tomorrow.

 IASA's academic program is centered around four specialist subjects: the sciences, plastic arts, humanities, and music.
 Curricula in these subject areas foster curiosity, innovative thinking, and independent research.

-Visual Art Department: The visual arts curriculum includes classes in drawing, painting, sculpture, photography, and video and digital arts.
+The plastic arts department: the curriculum includes classes in drawing, painting, sculpture, photography, and video and digital arts.
 It offers students experience in independent studio work under the guidance of professional artists.
 Students also gain a thorough foundation in theory and art history.

-Music Department: Focusing primarily on classical music, the curriculum provides students with professional skills in performance, composition, and research.
+The music department: focusing primarily on classical music, the curriculum provides students with professional skills in performance, composition, and research.
 Faculty members are respected composers and instrumentalists.
 Upon graduating, students are positioned to pursue a professional future in the music world and some are accepted to the army music corps or receive the titles “Excellent Musician”.

-Over their 3 years at IASA, students take on increasing responsibility for campus life.
-A wide range of activities are organized by a variety of student committees.
+Over their three years at IASA, students take on increasing responsibility for campus life.
+The wide range of activities are organized by a variety of student committees.
 These activities include theatre, music, chess, dance, martial arts, politics, religious life, creative writing, journalism, and environmental sustainability.
-Students are responsible for many operations in the school, including the auditorium, supplies, budgeting for student activities, and communications between the student body and school management.
-Moreover, students are encouraged to take an active interest in current affairs and to connect their classroom learning with civic responsibility.
+Students are also responsible for many aspects of school life, including the auditorium, supplies, budgeting for student activities, and communication between the student body and school management.
+Moreover, students are encouraged to take an active interest in current affairs and to connect their classroom learning to civic responsibility.

 IASA believes that personal excellence goes hand-in-hand with social responsibility, and thus its Crown Community Service Program is a central part of its ethos.
 IASA students spend every Tuesday afternoon volunteering with disadvantaged children, youth, the elderly, and people with disabilities.
-While putting their talents to use helping others, students gain an understanding of societal needs that informs their choices as they become leaders in their professional fields.
+While putting their talents to use helping others, students gain an insight into societal needs that often informs their choices as they become leaders in their professional fields.

 IASA was the first Israeli high school to establish a formal community service component as part of its curriculum.
 Thanks to the example set by IASA, other Israeli schools have begun integrating community service and spreading the value of social responsibility nationwide and it has become one of the Ministry of Educations requirements of all students in high school.

-IASA's mission is to promote intellectual curiosity and critical thinking while also cultivating interpersonal skills, leadership qualities, and a sense of social responsibility.
+IASA's goal is to promote intellectual curiosity and creative and critical thinking while also cultivating interpersonal skills, leadership qualities, and a sense of social responsibility.

-Our emphasis on both academic and community life has produced exceptional achievements among IASA’s students and graduates and has made IASA into one of the most highly regarded high schools in Israel.
-Our philosophy and instructional methods have produced an outstanding success rate.
+Our emphasis on both academic and community life has produced exceptional achievements among IASA’s students and graduates and has turned IASA into one of the most highly regarded high schools in Israel.
+Our philosophy and pedagogical methods have produced an outstanding success rate among our students.
 IASA students consistently place first in Israel's national tests.
 Our graduates make up the highest proportional number of pre-army national-service program participants.
-Virtually all of our students go on to serve in the Israeli Armed Forces.
-Our students consistently produce the highest number of Final Project Research Papers (avodot gemer) in the country and win top places in national and international competitions.
+Virtually all our students go on to serve in the Israeli Armed Forces.
+Our students consistently produce the highest number of dissertations – written research projects (Avodot Gemer) in the country and win top places in national and international competitions.

-IASA's alumni go on to become leaders in a wide range of fields – academic and scientific research, education, social entrepreneurship, music, visual arts, hi tech, law, medicine, culture, and technological development.
+IASA's alumni/alumnae go on to become leaders in a wide range of fields – academic and scientific research, education, social entrepreneurship, music, visual arts, hi tech, law, medicine, culture, and technological development.
 Our graduates are distinguished by an exceptional tendency to combine professional success with contributing to the local and global communities.

-For more details and to get to know IASA better, you are warmly invited to register for our Open House Day for families of students in 9th grade. [link]
+For more details and to get to know IASA better, you are warmly invited to register for our Open House Day for families of students in 9th grade [Here].

 IASA Middle School

 In 2017, IASA opened the doors of its new middle school, located in the Kiryat Menachem neighborhood near the IASA High School.
-The new non-residential IASA-MS offers IASA's unique excellence education experience to students in grades 6-9 from Jerusalem and the surrounding area.
-For more information on the IASA-MS, please visit its site [link].
+The new non-residential IASA-Middle School offers IASA's unique excellent educational experience to students in grades 6-9 from Jerusalem and the surrounding areas.
+For more information about the IASA Middle School, please visit its site.

 IASA High School and IASA Middle School offer students a uniquely enriching learning experience and are living laboratories for developing educational excellence for any youngster who wishes to experience a high level of education in the company of like-minded people.